tdwg/mids/source/md/home-content.md

 ## Aims

 - To provide a metric for the digitisation of collections
-- To assist in the prioritisation of data to be published to make digital specimen information useful for multiple purposes of research, teaching and learning
+- To assist in the prioritisation of data to be published to make digital specimen information useful for multiple purposes of research, teaching, and learning

 Outcomes of these aims include:

 - To improve the quality of published data by providing recommendations to collection managers about relevant data standards and ontologies
 - To support and contribute towards assessments of fitness for purpose of data (suitability) for feeding specific types of data processing pipelines
 - To assist researchers to know what information to include in their publications about specimens they have used in their research
-- To enable efficient querying, aggregation and self-contained data processing by computing systems (machine-actionability, de Smedt 2020) based on provision of rich contextual (meta)data in compliance with the FAIR principles (Wilkinson 2016)
+- To enable efficient querying, aggregation, and self-contained data processing by computing systems (machine-actionability, de Smedt 2020) based on provision of rich contextual (meta)data in compliance with the FAIR principles (Wilkinson 2016)

 ## Audience